 21. Death on the Nile by Agatha Christie (1937)

-Death on the Nile is one of Agatha Christie’s most ingenious mysteries.
-While Christie has definitely penned more ‘twisty’ whodunits, the shifting dynamics between the book’s various players make for a suspenseful story.
-With an extraordinarily gripping plot, the book adds another feather to Poirot’s hat as he solves the mystery to leave everyone in awe.
+Death on the Nile is one of Agatha Christie’s best and most ingenious mysteries.
+While she has written other “twisty” whodunits, Death on the Nile is suspenseful because of the shifting dynamics between the characters.
+With an extraordinarily gripping plot, the book adds another feather to Poirot’s cap as he solves the mystery to everyone’s amazement.

 The plot revolves around Hercule Poirot’s cruise along the Nile whose tranquility is interrupted when a passenger is found dead.
 Now, he must abandon everything he has in hand and put all his focus in the case.
 But so many people on the cruise seem to be keeping Poirot in the dark by not giving him the whole picture.
 Incredible, gripping and captivating, it’s one of the must-read Agatha Christie books!